scriptjumper/ariscu-assessment-angularjs-todo-app/README.md

 })()
 ```

-then we create the controller for the navbar:
+then, we create the controller for the navbar:

 ```
 // app/controllers/ProfileCtrl.js